qmcurrents/gimic/README.md

 ## Example

-There is an annotated example input in the examples/ directory.
+There is an annotated example input in the [examples](examples) directory.